kenjennings/Atari-Pet-Frogger/README_Porting.md

 - Vertical Blank Interrupt.
 The end of the Display List at the bottom of the screen triggers a system machine language routine that can optionally transfer to a custom routine supplied by the program.

 - Text/Graphics memory indirection.
 Any part of the Atari computer's memory map may be displayed as text/graphics for each line in the Display List.
-Memory used for text/graphics does not need to be contiguous from line to line.
+Memory used for text/graphics does not need to be contiguous from one line to the next.

 - Overscan.
 The Atari display can extend vertically or horizontally beyond the edges of the typical NTSC TV.
 (Mileage may vary on modern LCD screens or emulators.)
 Vertical overscan is done with the Display List instructions.
 Horizontal overscan is a register setting in the graphics chip.
 Horizontal overscan results in the graphics chip displaying more text characters or graphics pixels on the horizontal line than described earlier for normal graphics behavior.

+- Player/Missile graphics
+  - Four, 8-bit wide "Players" with separate color registers from the text/graphics colors.
+(2 colors - the register color and "transparent")
+  - Four, 2-bit wide "Missiles" using the associated Players' colors, or a separate playfield color as a "Fifth Player".
+  - Bits rendered as 1, 2, or 4 medium resolution pixels.
+  - Full collision detection of Player/Missiles to each other and to each specific color of playfield pixel.
+  - Variable priority allowing Player/Missiles to be in front of or behind playfield text/graphics.
+  - Priority settings can mix the colors of pairs of Players allowing multi-colored Players.
+  - Player/Missiles coordinates are independent of the playfield and can appear naturally in the overscan areas.

 - 128 color palette.
 256 colors in some color interpretation modes.
-Depending on graphics mode and color interpretation mode 2, 4, 5, 9, or 16 colors can be on screen at once without using any machine language routines to reuse colors.
+Depending on graphics mode and color interpretation mode 2, 4, 5, 9, or 16 colors can be used for the playfield text/graphics.

 - Full Color indirection.
 In most of the graphics modes the normal color interpretation allows all the colors on the screen to be any one of the 128 colors in the palette via a hardware register assigned to that color.
 Changing the value of the color register changes all the pixels in the screen using that color register.